awsdocs/aws-codedeploy-user-guide/doc_source/welcome.md

 AWS CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on\-premises instances, serverless Lambda functions, or Amazon ECS services\.

-You can deploy a nearly unlimited variety of application content, such as code, serverless AWS Lambda functions, web and configuration files, executables, packages, scripts, multimedia files, and so on\.
+You can deploy a nearly unlimited variety of application content, including:
++ code
++ serverless AWS Lambda functions
++ web and configuration files
++ executables
++ packages
++ scripts
++ multimedia files

 AWS CodeDeploy can deploy application content that runs on a server and is stored in Amazon S3 buckets, GitHub repositories, or Bitbucket repositories\.
 AWS CodeDeploy can also deploy a serverless Lambda function\.
 You do not need to make changes to your existing code before you can use AWS CodeDeploy\.

 AWS CodeDeploy makes it easier for you to:
 + Rapidly release new features\.